 Scheduling a pickup tells the Postal Service letter carrier who services your address you’ll have packages ready, and that they should attempt to pick them up when they drop off your mail on the next business day.
 You can expect them around the time of day they usually drop your mail off.

-For example, if Davey Jones is shipping 3 packages with the Priority Mail Cubic service, 2 packages with the First Class Package service, and 1 package using the Simple Export Rate service, he would enter in:
+For example, if you're shipping 3 packages with the Priority Mail Cubic service, 2 packages with the First Class Package service, and 1 package using the Simple Export Rate service, and they weigh approximately 10 lbs all together, you would enter in:

 Priority Count: 3